fzbowers/RecipeBox/sprint2/lswann.md

 ## What I Accomplished
-- I was able to create the design for the landing page, all recipes page and individual recipies page in Figma
+- I was able to create the design for the landing page, all recipes page, section page, and individual recipies page in Figma
 - I made the new section color drop down menu show the colors
 - I added the time entry box to new recipe page
 - I worked with Fatima to finish the css for new section and new recipe